facebookresearch/fastMRI/README.md

 ## Directory Structure & Usage

-Since August 2020, the repository has been refactored to operate as a package centered around the `fastmri` module, while configurations and scripts for reproducibility are now hosted in `experimental`.
+Since August 2020, the repository has been refactored to operate as a package centered around the `fastmri` module, while configurations and scripts for reproducibility are now hosted in `fastmri_examples`.
 Other folders are in the process of being adapted to the new structure and then deprecated.

 `fastmri`: Contains a number of basic tools for complex number math, coil combinations, etc.

 * `fastmri/data`: Contains data utility functions from original `data` folder that can be used to create sampling masks and submission files.
 * `fastmri/models`: Contains baseline models, including the U-Net and the End-to-end Variational Network.

-`experimental`: Folders intended to aid reproducibility of baselines and papers.
+`fastmri_examples`: Folders intended to aid reproducibility of baselines and papers.

-* `experimental/zero_filled`: Examples for saving images for leaderboard submission, zero-filled baselines from [fastMRI: An open dataset and benchmarks for accelerated MRI (Zbontar, J. et al., 2018)](https://arxiv.org/abs/1811.08839).
+* `fastmri_examples/zero_filled`: Examples for saving images for leaderboard submission, zero-filled baselines from [fastMRI: An open dataset and benchmarks for accelerated MRI (Zbontar, J. et al., 2018)](https://arxiv.org/abs/1811.08839).
-* `experimental/cs`: Compressed sensing baselines from [fastMRI: An open dataset and benchmarks for accelerated MRI (Zbontar, J. et al., 2018)](https://arxiv.org/abs/1811.08839).
+* `fastmri_examples/cs`: Compressed sensing baselines from [fastMRI: An open dataset and benchmarks for accelerated MRI (Zbontar, J. et al., 2018)](https://arxiv.org/abs/1811.08839).
-* `experimental/unet`: U-Net baselines from [fastMRI: An open dataset and benchmarks for accelerated MRI (Zbontar, J. et al., 2018)](https://arxiv.org/abs/1811.08839).
+* `fastmri_examples/unet`: U-Net baselines from [fastMRI: An open dataset and benchmarks for accelerated MRI (Zbontar, J. et al., 2018)](https://arxiv.org/abs/1811.08839).
-* `experimental/varnet`: Code for reproducing [End-to-End Variational Networks for Accelerated MRI Reconstruction (Sriram, A. et al. 2020)](https://arxiv.org/abs/2004.06688).
+* `fastmri_examples/varnet`: Code for reproducing [End-to-End Variational Networks for Accelerated MRI Reconstruction (Sriram, A. et al. 2020)](https://arxiv.org/abs/2004.06688).

 Code for other papers can be found in: